-Focus on the broccoli you picked up at the grocery store, or the butternut squash that was at the farmer’s market.
+Focus on the broccoli you picked up at the grocery store or the butternut squash that was at the farmer’s market.
 There is so much more you can do with vegetables besides steaming and serving with some butter, salt, and pepper.

-For example, cube and roast the butternut squash, then add it as a topping on a spinach salad with dried Craisins or cherries, walnuts, gorgonzola or bleu cheese, and a vinaigrette.
+Cube and roast the butternut squash, then add it as a topping on a spinach salad with dried Craisins or cherries, walnuts, gorgonzola or bleu cheese, and a vinaigrette.
 With the broccoli, you can make a vegetarian stir-fry and add other vegetables in your fridge, then top on brown rice.

 Look up some of your favorite recipes online and simply type in “vegetarian” at the beginning.

-Below are some other examples of yummy recipes to look for and try:
+Here are some other examples of yummy recipes to look for and try:

 - Grilled Portobello burger instead of a regular hamburger